sf-wdi-24/modules/week-01-controlling-the-dom/day-03/drill/readme.md

 ### Object Literals

 Object literals store data as key and value pairs.
-They're like arrays except that data isn't stored in any sorted order and keys don't have to numbered indexes.
+They're like arrays except that data isn't stored in any sorted order and keys don't have numbered indexes.

 ```js
 // create object literal